yousefelassal/quote-cron/README.md

 > Smile, breathe and go slowly.

 > Ability is what you're capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.

+> Let us always meet each other with smile, for the smile is the beginning of love.